coconut-xr/koestlich/docs/getting-started.md

 ## First Layout

 At first, we will create 3 containers.
-One container is the root node, expressed by `RootContainer`.
+One container is the root node with a size of 2 by 1 three.js untits, expressed by `RootContainer`.
 The `RootContainer` has a horizontal (row) flex-direction, while the children expressed by `Container` equally fill its width with a margin between them.

 [CodeSandbox](https://codesandbox.io/s/koestlich-first-layout-owgw9d?file=/src/app.tsx)